Worldwide Webcams

 Our oceans cover 70.8% of planet Earth.
 The term ocean (in English) refers to any of the large bodies of water into which the world ocean is conventionally divided.
 The following are the five different areas of the ocean: Pacific, Atlantic, Indian, Antarctic (or Southern), and Arctic.
 The ocean is a body on salt water, and contains 97% of Earth's water; thus the ocean is essential to life on Earth.
 The ocean influences climate and weather patterns, the carbon cycle, and the water cycle by acting as a huge heat reservoir.

-First, we have cams from both ships at sea and underwater cams:
+First, we have cams from a few beaches, ships at sea and underwater cams:

 RRS David Attenborough, at sea